Lion Brewing and Malting Company: Johnston brothers

-William Henry Beaglehole (6 May 1834 – 1 June 1917) was born at Helston, Cornwall, and came to South Australia at the age of 15.
-He worked as a builder, then joined rush to the goldfields of Victoria, where he had some success.
-He operated as a builder and developer in the copper-mining towns of Kadina, Wallaroo, and Moonta, where he was for eight years landlord of the Royal Hotel.
-He represented the district for six years in the South Australian House of Assembly.

-He founded the firm Beaglehole and Johnston with James and Andrew Galbraith Johnston, owners of the Oakbank Brewery.
-In 1884 he founded the Lion Brewing and Malting Company and was elected chairman of directors.
-He founded the Waverley Brewery at Broken Hill (later purchased by the South Australian Brewing Company).
-He started a distillery at Thebarton, which was subsequently acquired by Milne and Co.
-He was one of the first ≠members of the South Australian Licensed Victuallers' Association.
-He was one of the founders of the Grand Hotel in Melbourne.

 F. A. Chapman

 Frederick Arthur Chapman (10 March 1864 – 18 September 1925) was born in Stepney, South Australia, the son of Arthur Chapman, one of Adelaide's best-known hotel brokers.
 He was educated at Grote Street State School, J. L. Young's Adelaide Educational Institution and Prince Alfred College.
 He entered the brewing trade as an apprentice under Mr. G. Gray at the Lion Brewery and remained with the company all his life.
 At 18 be was sent out as a traveller, and became acquainted with most aspects of hotel management.
 He worked in every branch of the trade and at the age of 25 he was appointed company secretary.
 By then the company had ceased brewing to concentrate on production of malt, aerated beverages and cordials.
 His duties took him periodically to Sydney, Brisbane, and Perth, where the company had customers for its malt among the leading breweries.

 He was for some time secretary of the South Australian Associated Brewers and the Brewers' Association.
 On many occasions he represented the brewing interest at conferences and in Arbitration Court cases.
 He was a director of the Cooperative Bottle Company, and was for a time chairman of the finance committee of the Chamber of Manufacturers.

-For six years he was a member cf the Church of England Synod's financial board, and for many years a synodsman and lay reader of the Church.
+For six years he was a member of the Church of England Synod's financial board, and for many years a synodsman and lay reader of the church.

 He was a prominent Freemason and a member of the Commercial Travellers' Association for over 30 years.

 Chapman died of a heart attack on the Melbourne Express on his way to Victoria where he was to holiday with his brother, L. Chapman of Western Australia.
 He left a widow Marian (née Kingsborough), two sons: Dr. A. Chapman (superintendent of the Adelaide Dental Hospital) and Mr. S. Chapman (secretary of the Lion Brewing Company) and a daughter, Elma Chapman.